 3rd Day – Topola, Oplenac mausoleum, Wineries, Belgrade

 Third day will start with reach and tasty homemade breakfast.
 After you say goodbye to our hosts, the trip continues through Šumadija to nearby town of Topola.
 Renewal of modern Serbian state started there in 1804.
 On the tip of Oplenac hill you’ll visit the Royal mausoleum, church where 27 members of royal family are buried.
 It is decorated with mosaics: 40 million pieces in 15.000 shades of colour.
 From this point onward you are only enjoying Šumadija wine.
 First, we’ll stop by Royal wine cellar, established in 1930s by Serbian king.
 After this one we’ll visit most prominent Serbian winery Aleksandrović.
 As a grand finale of the day we’ll have a local lunch with wine tasting at young winery Arsenijević, whose young winemaker will be your host during the meal.

 After lunch we are leaving Šumadija and heading to Belgrade for the rest of the day.
-After check-in at great Jump Inn hotel, located in trendy Savamala district, you have free time for your self.
+After check-in at great Hotel City Savoy****, located in the city center close to all main attractions, you have free time for your self.

 4th Day – Belgrade fortress, Tito’s tomb, St. Sava church, Zemun, Gardoš hill